vaibhavjhawar/calculator_gui/README.md

 # calculator_gui
-A tiny calculator app in Pyhton with GUI.
+A tiny calculator app in Python with GUI.